 The Evolution of WordPress, from Blogging Platform to Full-Blown CMS

 It’s true, WordPress originally launched in 2003 for people publishing content, like bloggers.
-Since then, however, it’s evolved with features that have made it possible for creators and business owners to build any type of site on the CMS!
+Since then, however, it’s evolved to include a whole host features that make it possible for creators and business owners to build any type of site on the CMS!
 This is largely due to the incredible WordPress community and the wide variety of themes and plugins available to help you customize your site.
-(I’ll go into more details about that in a minute).
+We’ll go into more details about that in a minute.

 Today, all types of sites use WordPress.
 You’ll find: